Rose Naranjo: Early life and pottery

 Rose Naranjo was born in 1917 in Santa Clara Pueblo, New Mexico.
 Her Tewa name, Aakonpovi translates to "Meadow flower".
 She was raised by her grandmother, Lupita, "Corn Tassel" a medicine woman and midwife after her parents died in the Spanish flu pandemic.
 Naranjo could trace her matrilineal heritage to Nampeyo, one of the first named Native American artists.

 Naranjo began learning traditional Puebloan pottery as a teenager.
 She made her first pot aged 13 at her grandmother's home.
 Naranjo, as with other Tewa potters considered clay was a gift of Mother Earth, appreciating the material as having its own agency and being.
-She described clay as having a strength and personality, "clay is very selfish.
+She described clay as having a strength and personality, saying "clay is very selfish.
 It will form itself to what the clay wants to be."
-Working with the material, Naranjo claimed that a potter with "good intentions" could create designs that were a shared vision between its own, and the potter's spirit.
+Working with the material, Naranjo claimed that a potter with "good intentions" could create designs that were a shared vision between the spirits of the potter and the clay.
 Creating pottery became a conversation between the potter and her material.

 At age 18, she married her husband, Michael Edward Naranjo, a Southern Baptist minister.
 Together, they moved to Taos to become missionaries, working in Taos and Santa Clara Pueblo.
 Together, they conducted missionary work throughout the Southwest.
 Rose continued to craft traditional pots to support her family.
-Rose and Michael would raise ten children together.
+Rose and Michael raised ten children together.